-21 See New York State Office of the Attorney General, A.G.
-Schneiderman Announces Settlement with Purdue Pharma That Ensures Responsible and Transparent Marketing Of Prescription Opioid Drugs By The Manufacturer (August 20, 2015), https://ag.ny.gov/press-release/ag-schneiderman-announces-settlement-purdue-pharma-ensures-responsible-and-transparent (last accessed December 20, 2017).
+29 See New York State Office of the Attorney General, A.G.
+Schneiderman Announces Settlement with Purdue substance abuse, and does not have a very major psychiatric disorder, most doctors can feel very assured that the person is not going to become addicted."31

+Pharma That Ensures Responsible and Transparent Marketing Of Prescription Opioid Drugs By The Manufacturer (Aug.
+20, 2015), https://ag.ny.gov/press-release/ag-schneiderman-announces-settlement-purdue-pharma-ensures-